 Brain Injury Facts & Statistics

-Each year more than 3.5 million Americans will sustain a brain injury, which is the leading cause of injury-related death and disability in the United States.
+Each year more than 3.5 million Americans will sustain an acquired brain injury, which is the leading cause of injury-related death and disability in the United States.

 - Traumatic brain injury (TBI) disables SIX times more people each year than spinal cord injuries, multiple sclerosis, HIV/AIDS, and breastcancer combined.